 - Hospital signage and way finding

-We are currently seeking new member to start in February 2017.
+We are currently seeking new members to start in early 2018.
 If you are interested, please fill out the application

 and mail it in or drop it off at the main registration desk.
-The application process will be open until December 16, 2016.
+The application process will be open until January15, 2018.
 Candidates will be expected to complete an orientation and commit to a two year term and monthly meets.
 A panel of Jefferson Healthcare staff will review all applications and then schedule selected individuals for an interview.

 Concerns and Complaints